eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 ------
 *Domain* represents a logical abstraction in DDS protocol that divide the DDS network by partitions, making each *domain* completely independent and unaware of others.
-This logical partition could depends on the discovery protocol chosen. \
+This logical partition depends on the discovery protocol chosen. |br|
-In case *Simple Discovery* (discovery protocol by default) is in use, the *Domain* is represented by a number, and every entity in that *Domain* is going to be aware of the rest. \
+In case *Simple Discovery* (discovery protocol by default) is in use, the *Domain* is represented by a number, and every entity in that *Domain* is going to discover the rest. |br|
-In case of using *Discovery Server* as discovery protocol (please, refer to `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.3.0/fastdds/discovery/discovery_server.html>` for more information about this feature) the partition will be made by the Discovery Server or Discovery Servers Net that the monitor connects.
-Every entity connected to one of this Discovery Servers in the same network, will know and communicate with each other.
+In case of using *Discovery Server* as discovery protocol (please, refer to `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.3.0/fastdds/discovery/discovery_server.html>`_ for more information about this feature) the partition will be made by the *Discovery Server* or *Discovery Servers Net* that the monitor connects.
+Every entity connected to one of this Discovery Servers in the same network will know every other entity that it needs to communicate with.

 This entity inside the monitor is related with the *Participants* that communicate under this same *Domain*, and the *Topics* created in this *Domain*.